-7..2 Layouts
+7.5.2 Layouts

 When I start to develop an application I like it when it looks a little bit better than bare html elements.
 For this application I downloaded an XHTML template with proper CSS support to have a somewhat nicer looking overall layout.
 I got my template from Andreas Viklund.
-When you get a template like that, it generally contains 3 types of fileshtml file
+When you get a template like that, it generally contains 3 types of files:

+html file

 a css file

 a bunch of images

-To make these things work with the rails infrastructure I did the following I created a file default.html.erb in the layouts folder and copied the contents of my xhtml template in that file.
+To make these things work with the rails infrastructure, I did the following:

+I created a file default.html.erb in the layouts folder and copied the contents of my xhtml template in that file.

 I copied the css files to the folders #{RAILS_ROOT}/public/stylesheets and the images files I copied into #{RAILS_ROOT}/public/images.

 I edited the css files so that the paths to the image files are pointing to the new location.

-Then I went into the html template and replaced the 2 css link tags with 2 calls to helper methods that come with the Rails framework, shown in listing 7..
+Then I went into the html template and replaced the 2 css link tags with 2 calls to helper methods that come with the Rails framework, shown in listing 7.24.

 I also included the javascript libraries so that we can do some validation and have ajax forms.
-This is all done by helper methods.
+This is all done by the Rails helper methods.

-Listing 7.The helpers to include CSS and JavaScript
+Listing 7.24 The helpers to include CSS and JavaScript